renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## allowScripts

-## allowedHeaders
+## allowedHeader

 This is option particularly useful when a registry employs a specific authentication system not already covered by Renovate's standard credential handling in `hostRules`.
-By default, all headers starting with "X-" are allowed, but you can permit additional headers using this option.
+By default, all header starting with "X-" are allowed, but you can permit additional header using this option.
-If declared, it will override the default "X-" allowed headers, so you should include them in your config if you wish for them to remain allowed.
+If declared, it will override the default "X-" allowed header, so you should include them in your config if you wish for them to remain allowed.
-`allowedHeaders` is an array of minimatch-compatible globs or re2-compatible regex strings.
+`allowedHeader` is an array of minimatch-compatible globs or re2-compatible regex strings.

 Examples: